 The dry season is generally from mid-November through May, and the green season is from June through mid-November, but that varies from place to place, and we’ve heard that rain on the Caribbean side is spread more evenly throughout the year.
 It can be difficult to get accurate weather information that you can use to compare different towns that you may be considering.
 One of the best sites I’ve found is Climate-Data.org.
 It shows you monthly high and low temperatures in both Celsius and Fahrenheit as well as rainfall in millimeters.
 You can use our handy conversion tool to convert millimeters to inches to help you grasp how much rain this is in familiar units.
 I’ve started you out with the climate data for Alajuela where the Juan Santamaria (SJO) Airport is located.
 You’ll see a list of nearby towns which you can click on to get detailed climate data along with a new list of nearby towns.
 After months of trying to dig out weather data online, I was like a kid in a candy store when I found the Climate-Data.org website!

 It’s important to note that your favorite temperature range at home may feel quite different in Costa Rica.
-We live in Tucson, Arizona, where I feel very comfortable when the temperature is 80 to 95 and feel chilly when the thermometer dips below 77.
-However, due to the high humidity in Costa Rica, I feel comfortable in the low 70′s to low 80′s there and find temperatures much higher than that a bit uncomfortable.
+We moved to Costa Rica from Tucson, Arizona, where I felt very comfortable when the temperature reached 100 degrees and felt chilly when the thermometer dips below 77.
+However, due to the high humidity in Costa Rica, I feel comfortable in the low 70′s to low 80′s here and find temperatures much higher than that a bit uncomfortable.
 If you haven’t been to Costa Rica yet, be sure to go try the weather out on your own skin!